 Since there are only two ingredients in this drink, the gin you choose will have a profound effect on the resulting balance.
 Tanquery works better than Bombay, we think (and master mixologist Gary Regan agrees).
 We don’t recommend using a floral gin like Hendricks here; it fights too much with the herbal flavors of the herbal liqueur.

-Stir with ice and train into a chilled cocktail or coupé glass.
+Stir with ice and strain into a chilled cocktail or coupé glass.